Skip to main content

 Meaning

-Carnelian Agate is the stone of balanced creative vitality — a banded chalcedony that combines Carnelian's fiery motivation with Agate's grounding stability, creating sustained creative energy without burnout.
+Carnelian Agate is a banded chalcedony that combines Carnelian's fiery motivation with Agate's grounding stability for sustained creative energy without burnout.

 Primary Healing Properties